eberlitz/WebApiClientTS/README.md

 ![](./assets/TSClientApi.png)

 ## How to create a package

+To create the package you just need to build the solution in `Release mode` and the package file will be created.

+Or...

 You will need the *NuGet command line tool* then visit this [NuGet](https://docs.nuget.org/consume/command-line-reference) link to obtain and install this tool.